MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2020-2021

 Due Diligence Processes for Slavery and Human Trafficking

-The governance and due diligence structure is designed to identify and assess potential risk areas in the Blue Chip supply chain, mitigate the risk of slavery and human trafficking occurring in our supply chain, provide a basis for the ongoing monitoring of potential risk areas, providing policies for suppliers to adhere to, and a clear process for issues to be reported in a confidentially and without detriment.
+Blue Chip’s supplier management function which reports directly into our Chief Compliance Officer, provides an internal governance and due diligence function on slavery and human trafficking at both operational and leadership levels.
+This governance structure is designed to identify and assess potential risk areas in our supply chain, mitigate the risk of slavery and human trafficking occurring, and provide a basis for the ongoing monitoring of potential risk areas, providing policies for suppliers to adhere to, and a clear process for issues to be reported confidentially and without detriment.

 Information from the above process will provide the information required to enable Blue Chip to complete an initial risk assessment across the Blue Chip supply chain.
 We know that our greatest exposure to possible slavery and human trafficking is in the supply to us of hardware and in particular the supply of raw materials used to manufacture those products, but we are also aware of the risks associated with labour employed in the service sector, particularly when low skilled.

-We have now mapped our supply chain to assess particular industry and sector-specific, as well as geographical, risks and at the time this annual statement was compiled, are in the process of assessing each supplier and allocating it with a risk level.
+We have now mapped our supply chain to assess particular industry and sector-specific, as well as geographical, risks and at the time this annual statement was compiled, are in the process of assessing each supplier and allocating it with a risk level based on its response to Blue Chip’s due diligence requests.
 Any supplier deemed of a high risk may be visited personally and a review undertaken of its operations in the context of compliance to anti-slavery and human trafficking requirements.

-Each company in the Blue Chip supply chain will be required to notify us immediately on becoming aware of any indications of slavery or human trafficking in their business or supply chain, and we encourage a cooperative approach where issues are resolved together and proactively.
-Any suppliers in breach of its commitments will face appropriate actions which could include termination of contracts.
+Each company in the Blue Chip supply chain is required to notify us immediately on becoming aware of any indications of slavery or human trafficking in their business or supply chain, and we encourage a cooperative approach where issues are resolved together and proactively.
+Any suppliers in breach of its commitments will face appropriate actions which could include termination of contracts and its relationship with Blue Chip.

 In addition to assessing the current Blue Chip business and supply chain, our supplier management and compliance functions have recently performed a complete review of our New Supplier Due Diligence Process and the related checks to be completed now include specific areas to gain assurance of ethical business operations, including in relation to slavery and human trafficking, before using a new supplier.